elliottandjones/conjuring/README.md

 Built with React.js (and react hooks), Node.js, Socket.io, Firebase, Wizards of the Coast's wonderful game, and love.

+Special thanks to [DeepOwl](https://github.com/DeepOwl) and based in part on their [summoning](https://github.com/DeepOwl/summoning) project.

+## Todo:

-todos: improving mobile experience in portrait mode, improve accessibility
+improve mobile experience in portrait mode, accessibility enhancements

-Based in part on [DeepOwl](https://github.com/DeepOwl)'s [summoning](https://github.com/DeepOwl/summoning) project This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).